 RAs provide live-in support to students during their studies, providing pastoral care and serving as an academic role model.

-A Resident Advisor lives in our university accommodation and serves as a student staff member, leader and resource person for students living in accommodation.
+A Resident Adviser (RA) lives in our University accommodation and serves as a student staff member, leader and resource person for students living in accommodation.

 Our University Accommodation

 We encourage you to explore the Accommodation section of our website to find out more about the University of Auckland’s unique communities and accommodation.

 When applying, you’ll be given the option to indicate your preference for a position in a hall or residence.
 Please note that in some cases we may offer you a position in an area that was not a preference.

 A Resident Adviser...